lalainarahajason/scroll-progress/README.md

 # Scroll Progress Indicator

 A modern scroll progress indicator implemented using CSS custom properties, animations, and counters.
-This project showcases how to create a dynamic scroll progress indicator that provides a visual representation of the user's reading progress on a webpage.
+This project showcases how to create a dynamic scroll progress indicator that provides a visual representation of the user's reading progress on a webpage, without a bit of javascript.

 ## Demo